 Know your school district’s expectations for kindergarten readiness

-The bottom line for academic preparation is to find a preschool that works for the individual child’s learning style, temperament, needs and interests.
-Judy Kriege, a childcare resource and referral counselor at BANANAS, Inc., in Oakland, Calif., says, “I receive calls from parents wanting a specific experience for their children in preschool.
+The bottom line for academics in preschool is to find a preschool that works for the individual child’s activity level, temperament, needs, and interests.
+Judy Kriege, a childcare resource and referral counselor at BANANAS, Inc., in Oakland, CA, says, “I receive calls from parents wanting a specific experience for their children in preschool.
 People have to trust that children have the innate ability to learn.”
 Being happy about going to preschool and enthusiastic about learning are good signs the academic skills are developing to launch your child successfully into elementary school.

 Questions to ask when visiting preschools

 - What is the director’s educational background, and how long has he or she worked at the school?